Learn about the World of Diversified Data

 - Sports analytics: This concentration is designed to provide students with an understanding of the principles of research methodology, economics, statistics, and data analytics integral to the growing field of sports analytics.
 This concentration will prepare students to work with sports teams as well as companies related to the field of sports such as advertisers, sponsors, etc. where data skills are crucial for today’s workforce.

 Undergraduate students in our program are required to complete a senior capstone project.
 They work in teams to address research questions.
 These projects help students develop an understanding of research methodology and promote critical and innovative thinking.

 Statistics, BS Accelerated Statistical Science MS

-Highly qualified students in certain BS programs, including anyone Volgenau School of Engineering majors, have the option of obtaining an accelerated statistical science, MS. Students in an accelerated degree program must fulfill all university requirements for the master's degree.
+Highly qualified students in certain BS programs, including any of the College of Engineering and Computing majors, have the option of obtaining an accelerated statistical science, MS. Students in an accelerated degree program must fulfill all university requirements for the master's degree.